afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 - For damage evaluation: A single bond $B_0$ between points $P_0$ and $P_1$;
 - For fracture flow: A line segment FEM connecting the bonds $B_0$ and $B_1$, which is directly coupled to the four peridynamics points defining the bond; and
-- For poroelastic (poroous flow to mechanics) coupling: A quad with a set of points inside of it.
+- For poroelastic (porous flow to mechanics) coupling: A quad with a set of points inside of it.

 The vertex ids are just integers, with $P$, $B$, and $Q$ just denoting different ranges.
 E.g., if there are 100 peridynamics points, 800 bonds, and 40 fem nodes, the last vertex has the id 939.
 The ranges would be 0-99 for $P$,